latitudegames/Scripting/examples/EvaluationBotData/README.md

 - `KittenBot` - Evaluates whether rapport was gained or a kitten got hungrier
 - `SpaceLootBot` - Evaluates whether loot would be found (on a spaceship)
 - `HungerBot` - Evaluates whether the player would get hungrier or not
+- `RestDetectBot` - Evaluates whether or not the user got rest

 ## Simple Evaluation Bots
 There are several evaluation score bots.
 These bots can be used on either input or output to score different text.
 They all return a `reason` and a `score` which is roughly along the below descriptions.